-Manufacturing Production MoM in Netherlands increased to 0.50 percent in December from -1 percent in November of 2025.
-Manufacturing Production MoM in Netherlands averaged 0.14 percent from 1995 until 2025, reaching an all time high of 6.10 percent in January of 1999 and a record low of -7.00 percent in April of 2020.
+Manufacturing Production MoM in Netherlands increased to 0.40 percent in January from 0.30 percent in December of 2025.
+Manufacturing Production MoM in Netherlands averaged 0.14 percent from 1995 until 2026, reaching an all time high of 6.10 percent in January of 1999 and a record low of -7.00 percent in April of 2020.
 This page includes a chart with historical data for Netherlands Manufacturing Production MoM.
-Netherlands Manufacturing Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.
+Netherlands Manufacturing Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.

-Manufacturing Production MoM in Netherlands increased to 0.50 percent in December from -1 percent in November of 2025.
+Manufacturing Production MoM in Netherlands increased to 0.40 percent in January from 0.30 percent in December of 2025.
 Manufacturing Production MoM in Netherlands is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Netherlands Manufacturing Production MoM is projected to trend around 0.30 percent in 2027, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast